jbcodeforce/jbcodeforce.github.io/docs/blogs/09-30-21/index.md

 ![](./images/Component-view.png)

 To get started with ADS product, I recommend to follow the [ADS product documentation Getting Started tutorial](https://www.ibm.com/docs/en/cloud-paks/cp-biz-automation/21.0.x?topic=resources-getting-started-tutorial).
-I am detailing some parts of this tutorial and add other development practices like Quarkus integration, adopting event processing and Predictive scoring.
+In this article, I am detailing some sections of this tutorial and add other development practices like Quarkus integration, adopting event processing and predictive scoring.

 The business use case is quite simple as it is based on a person asking for a credit to his/her bank.
 Each person is classified as good or bad and then rules defined combined risk score from other business rules and a predictive score.

+The credit scoring predictive model is based on the [Kaggle German credit data set](https://www.kaggle.com/uciml/german-credit).

 ## Pre-requisites

-You need to get the following available to your development environment
+You need to get the following products / tool available to your environment

 * Maven
 * [Quarkus CLI](https://quarkus.io/guides/cli-tooling)